CDRT/mk_docs/docs/ref/bios/settings/thinkpad/keyboardmouse.md

 Whether to swap behaviors of Fn key and Ctrl key.

+!!! info ""
-!> When switched `On`, Fn key works as Ctrl key.
+    When switched `On`, Fn key works as Ctrl key.
 Ctrl key works as Fn key.

+!!! info ""
-!> Bottom-Left key will wake the system from sleep state.
+    Bottom-Left key will wake the system from sleep state.

 Possible options: